Alcoa Corporation (AA) Shares Up Despite Recent Market Volatility

 AA’s Market Performance

-AA stock saw a decrease of 0.83% in the past week, with a monthly decline of -9.27% and a quarterly a decrease of -2.54%.
-The volatility ratio for the week is 4.44%, and the volatility levels for the last 30 days are 4.55% for Alcoa Corporation (AA).
-The simple moving average for the last 20 days is -5.75% for AA stock, with a simple moving average of -1.77% for the last 200 days.
+The stock of Alcoa Corporation (AA) has seen a 5.45% increase in the past week, with a 2.60% rise in the past month, and a 11.24% gain in the past quarter.
+The volatility ratio for the week is 4.59%, and the volatility levels for the past 30 days are at 4.59% for AA.
+The simple moving average for the last 20 days is 3.59% for AA stock, with a simple moving average of 7.48% for the last 200 days.

 Analysts’ Opinion of AA